udima-university/moodle-mod_jitsi/README.md

 **Jitsi Meet** is an open-source videoconferencing solution that enables you to easily build and implement secure video conferencing.
 If you don't know about Jitsi Meet you can try it at https://meet.jit.si/.
 Many commercial web conference services are deployed using Jitsi Meet because it is extremely scalable.
 More information about Jitsi can be found at https://jitsi.org/

-**Out of the box the plugin works** using the public Jitsi Meet Servers (meet.jit.si). **It's a free ** and that's the best way to test if this plugin satisfies you.
-Most of the features in this plugin are available using the public server.
+**Out of the box the plugin works** using the public Jitsi Meet Servers (meet.jit.si). **It's free** and that's the best way to test if this plugin satisfies you.
+Most of the features in this plugin are available using the public server but probably you'll be restricted to 5 minutes per conference (read more below).

 Stop reading here... try the plugin now in your test Moodle environment and return later to continue reading.